HOTELS

 What to do North of Quito

-North of Quito, the Andean highlands unfold in a mosaic of volcanic peaks, artisan villages, and fertile valleys.
+The North of Quito offers visitors volcanic peaks, artisan villages, fertile valleys, and Haciendas.
 Over the years, we’ve partnered with local experts, naturalists, and craftspeople who open doors to the region’s cultural depth and natural splendor.

 LANDED can assist in arranging private, customized experiences such as: